 - A combination of production and postharvest/food systems research—The ultimate in systems research would connect what goes on in the ground with everything that happens after a crop is harvested, including adding value, marketing, infrastructure for processing and transportation, as well as policy making.

-- Farmer or end-user involvement.
-Producers and consumers should be part of the process from problem identification through project development, implementation, dissemination of results, and evaluation.
+- Producers and consumers should be part of the process from problem identification through project development, implementation, dissemination of results, and evaluation.